Also known as Five S and Workplace Organization.

 Rooted in Japanese management principles, 5S was originally developed by Toyota as an integral component of their Lean production system.
 It is considered an important component of Lean Thinking and a prerequisite for driving other Lean techniques such as TPM and flow optimization.
 Many companies start their Lean transformation journey with 5S because it is one of the easiest Lean techniques and exposes some of the most visible examples of waste.
 Many experts believe that you need to be successful with 5S so you don’t struggle with the other techniques during Lean implementation.

 One main issue faced when implementing 5S is that cost savings typically cannot be captured in most costing systems.
 There will be soft-savings in terms of quality, safety and employee morale, however, there will be no hard-savings that can be measured and tracked.
 One way to justify the value of 5S is by measuring the reduction in waste as a result of performing 5S activities.

 The 5S Phases

 The term 5S is an abbreviation for five Japanese words: seiri, seiton, seisou, seiketsu, and shitsuke.
 These five words are often translated into English as: sorting, setting in order, shining, standardizing, and sustaining.
 Other English translations are also possible.

-This phase refers to the practice of going through all the items in the workplace and keeping only what is actually needed.
-Items which are excess to requirements should be stored offsite, sold, scraped, or discarded.
-The main idea behind sorting is to clear the area from distractions to concentrate on what will remain in the workplace.
-This leads to less clutter and wasted time, frees up space, and creates a more streamlined workplace.
+This phase refers to the practice of going through all the items within the workplace and keeping only what is actually needed.
+Items which are excess to requirements should either be stored offsite, sold, scraped, or discarded.
+The main idea behind this phase is to clear the area from distractions to concentrate on what remains in the workplace.
+This leads to less clutter and wasted time, frees up valuable space, and creates a more streamlined workplace.